Howard Gardner

-Howard Earl Gardner (born July 11, 1943) is an American developmental psychologist and the John H. and Elisabeth A. Hobbs Research Professor of Cognition and Education at the Harvard Graduate School of Education at Harvard University.
-He is currently the senior director of Harvard Project Zero, and since 1995, he has been the co-director of The Good Project.
+Howard Earl Gardner (born July 11, 1943) is an American developmental psychologist and the John H. and Elisabeth A. Hobbs Research Professor of Cognition and Education at Harvard University.
+He was a founding member of Harvard Project Zero in 1967 and held leadership roles at that research center from 1972 to 2023.
+Since 1995, he has been the co-director of The Good Project.

-Gardner has written hundreds of research articles and thirty books that have been translated into more than thirty languages.
+Gardner has written hundreds of research articles and over thirty books that have been translated into over thirty languages.
 He is best known for his theory of multiple intelligences, as outlined in his 1983 book Frames of Mind: The Theory of Multiple Intelligences.

 Gardner retired from teaching in 2019.
 In 2020, he published his intellectual memoir A Synthesizing Mind.
+He continues his research and writing, including several blogs.

-Early life
+Early life and education

-Howard Earl Gardner was born July 11, 1943, in Scranton, Pennsylvania, to Ralph Gardner and Hilde (née Weilheimer) Gardner, German Jewish immigrants who fled Germany prior to World War II.
+Howard Earl Gardner was born July 11, 1943, in Scranton, Pennsylvania, to Ralph Gardner and Hilde (née Weilheimer) Gardner, German-Jewish immigrants who fled Germany in 1938 just prior to World War II.

 Gardner described himself as "a studious child who gained much pleasure from playing the piano".
-Although Gardner never became a professional pianist, he taught piano from 1958 to 1969.
+Although Gardner never became a professional pianist, he taught piano intermittently from 1958 to 1969.

+Howard Gardner had a brother named Eric who died at age seven in a sledding accident just before Howard's birth.
+Gardner often reflects on his childhood, his overall Jewish values and the tragic loss of his brother, whom he never got the opportunity to meet.
+As a young child Gardner enjoyed reading and playing the piano.

 Education was of the utmost importance in the Gardner home.
-While his parents had hoped that he would attend Phillips Academy Andover in Massachusetts, Gardner opted to attend a school closer to his hometown in Pennsylvania, Wyoming Seminary.
+While his parents had hoped that he would attend Phillips Academy in Andover, Massachusetts, Gardner opted to attend a school closer to his hometown in Pennsylvania, Wyoming Seminary.
 Gardner had a desire to learn and greatly excelled in school.

+Gardner graduated from Harvard College with highest honors in 1965 with a B.A. in Social Relations, and studied under the renowned Erik Erikson.
+After spending one year at the London School of Economics, where he studied Philosophy and Sociology, he went on to obtain his Ph.D. in developmental psychology at Harvard while working with psychologists Roger Brown and Jerome Bruner, and philosopher Nelson Goodman.

+Gardner also attended the Boston University Aphasia Research Center, where he completed a Postdoctoral Fellowship from 1971-1972.
+Gardner continued to be high achiever throughout his academic life.